solidjs-community/solid-aria/packages/overlays/README.md

 - [`DismissButton`](#dismissbutton) - A visually hidden button that can be used to allow screen reader users to dismiss a modal or popup when there is no visual affordance to do so.
 - [`createModal`](#createmodal) - Hides content outside the current `<OverlayContainer>` from screen readers on mount and restores it on unmount.
 - [`createOverlay`](#createoverlay) - Provides the behavior for overlays such as dialogs, popovers, and menus.
+- [`createOverlayPosition`](#createoverlayposition) - Handles positioning overlays like popovers and menus relative to a trigger element, and updating the position when the window resizes.
 - [`createOverlayTrigger`](#createoverlaytrigger) - Handles the behavior and accessibility for an overlay trigger.
 - [`createPreventScroll`](#createpreventscroll) - Prevents scrolling on the document body on mount, and restores it on unmount.